shreraje/Practice/README.md

   ## License
   MIT License

-  ## Contact if you have any questions:
+  # Contact if you have any questions:

-  # Questions
+  ## Questions
-  asd
+  sdaf

   Email:
-  ads
+  asd

   GitHub Link:
   asd